Installation

 Production deployments (NODE_ENV=production) never import the agent module, so there is zero runtime overhead in production.

-To force-enable Studio in a non-dev NODE_ENV (e.g. a staging probe), pass enabled: true to bootstrap():
+To force-enable Studio in a non-dev NODE_ENV (e.g. a staging probe), call this.setStudio({ enabled: true }) on your App class:

 enabled: true,